iwyfaf-vue-ui/ariadna-ui/DEV.md

 │   │   │   ├── tests                            # The directory with Unit-tests of the element
 │   │   │   ├── types                            # A directory with a breakdown of element types
 │   │   │   ├── Example.ts / Example.vue         # The main (entry) file of the element (ts or vue)
-│   │   │   ├── Example.types.ts                 # The main file with the element types
+│   │   │   ├── Example.d.ts                     # The main file with the element types
 ```

 ### Preparing to create new library elements